DOL-003/dol-003-web/app/views/compendium/content/boards/index.md

 ## OEM variants

-There have been several major revisions of the motherboard that correspond with the [stickbox variants](/compendium/sticks/stickboxes#variants).
+There have been three major revisions of the motherboard that correspond with the three [stickbox variants](/compendium/sticks/stickboxes#variants).

 ### T1